Steve was born and raised in St Austell. He has always lived and worked in mid-Cornwall so understands first-hand the challenges local people face.

 Since Steve’s election in 2015 he has been an effective voice for Mid-Cornwall in Parliament but also willing to stand up and challenge the Government when needed.
 In fact, in April 2017, the Cornish Guardian stated in their own editorial article that Steve Double has proved himself to be ‘a proud Cornishman first and an elected Conservative second.’

-Steve has worked hard to secure Government money towards a £100m investment fund for Cornish businesses.
+Steve has secured Government money towards a £40million investment fund for Cornish businesses.

 Steve has worked to make Newquay the frontrunner to be the location of the UK Spaceport, with the bid now submitted awaiting an outcome.